Meet the LCS Executive Leadership Team

 Capitalizing on the expertise gained in 20+ years of finance-focused roles in a variety of industries, Mike Andreasen serves as senior vice president – asset and performance management for LCS Real Estate.
 In his role, Mike directs the commitment to maximizing the value of LCS investments.
 Under his leadership, the team identifies opportunities for communities where LCS has an investment to optimize performance, and drive investment returns.
 These efforts not only enhance the experience of residents and employees, but also furthers the LCS mission to serve more seniors by increasing LCS Real Estate investment opportunities.
 In addition, Mike oversees Care Purchasing Services, working closely with the CPS team to bring vendor relationships and product solutions to LCS communities and CPS members.

-Utilizing her experience in mortgage loan/subordinate debt origination, portfolio loan sales and commercial real estate portfolio servicing, Sarah Dorr leads the strategic direction of the debt capitalization needs of the national platform of LCS Real Estate.
-In her role, she is responsible for the sourcing and management of the $1.5+ billion debt portfolio of LCS Real Estate and serves as the main relationship manager with all debt partners of LCS Real Estate and the LCS Family of Companies.
+Utilizing her experience in mortgage loan/subordinate debt origination, portfolio loan sales and commercial real estate portfolio servicing, Sarah Dorr leads the strategic direction of the debt capitalization needs of the national platform of LCS Real Estate and the broader LCS organization.
+In her role, she is responsible for the oversight of all debt sourcing, servicing, and relationship management for LCS and the $2.0+ billion debt portfolio of LCS Real Estate, and in select situations to support the capital needs of the third-party clients of LCS Development and Life Care Services.
+Sarah serves as the main relationship manager with all debt partners of LCS Real Estate and the LCS Family of Companies.
+She is also responsible for leading financing plans for crucial acquisition, development and refinance activity within the LCS Real Estate portfolio.

 Under Sarah's leadership, LCS is able to diversify its equity investment in the ownership of senior living communities through the strategic utilization of leverage, allowing LCS to bring its full suite of services to a greater number of residents across the country.
-With over15 years of experience in life insurance company commercial mortgage origination and servicing she provides additional knowledge and expertise that positively positions LCS Family of Companies and the communities it owns.
+With nearly 25 years of experience in institutional real estate debt, including institutional life insurance company commercial mortgage origination and servicing, she provides additional knowledge and expertise that positively positions LCS Family of Companies and the communities it owns.

 Sarah holds a BA in finance/real estate from the University of Northern Iowa and an MBA from The University of Iowa.
-She is a member of the LCS Foundation Board of Directors and outside the organization she serves as co-chair for the Community Build Committee of Bergman Academy.
+She is a member of the LCS Foundation Board of Directors, she currently serves as the chair of the LCS Foundation’s Governance Committee.
+Previously, she has served as the Chair of the LCS National Team for the Walk to End Alzheimer’s and as co-chair of the Community Build Committee of Bergman Academy.
+Sarah holds a CCIM designation and is a member of CREW Iowa.

 CPS Leadership Team